 A blood transfusion is a process where blood cells such as red cells, platelets or plasma are donated and then given to a recipient.
 Platelets and plasma are critical for blood clotting and red blood cells are needed to carry oxygen throughout the body and prevent anemia in cancer patients.
 Cancer patients may need blood transfusions due to the disease itself or due to the treatment, such as chemotherapy or radiation, which may suppress production of bone marrow cells that produce blood cells.

-"For those facing cancer, a transfusion can be a very important supportive treatment for fighting the disease," said Robert Talley, hematologist/oncology at Sarah Cannon Cancer Institute at HCA Midwest Health.
+"For those facing cancer, a transfusion can be a very important supportive treatment for fighting the disease," says Robert Talley, hematologist/oncologist at Sarah Cannon Cancer Institute at HCA Midwest Health.
 "We depend on the good will from the community to donate blood so that it's available for cancer patients who need it."

 Donors must be at least 17 years old (or 16 with a signed parental consent form) and must weigh at least 110 pounds.
 In addition, donors must wait at least eight weeks between donations and must answer a few health questions to make sure they are healthy enough for donation.

 You cannot donate blood if you are currently being treated for cancer, if your previous cancer has spread or has returned, if you have ever had leukemia or lymphoma or if you have ever had Kaposi's sarcoma.
-If you have had cancer in the past, but have been cured or are in remission, most donation centers will allow you to donate if it has been at least one year since you have had no signs of cancer.
+If you have had cancer in the past, but have been cured or have been in remission for at least one year, most donation centers will allow you to donate if it has been at least one year since you have had no signs of cancer.

 When you are ready to donate your blood, you will sit in a reclining chair or lie on a table.
 An area of your arm will be cleaned off with an alcohol wipe and a sterile needle will be put into a vein, usually on the inside of your arm where your elbow bends.